The Partnerships' Core Member Institutions:

 Utton Transboundary Resources Center

 The University of New Mexico, located on the Rio Grande in the semi-arid Southwest U.S., provides research and expertise in all areas of water resource policy and engineering.
 Because of its place on the U.S.- Mexico border it takes advantage of its location as a laboratory for both local and transboundary issues.
-New Mexico is home to the ancient acequia water culture as well supporting a market in water rights, as well as other forms of water reallocation to deal with shortage and drought.
-Experts at the University take advantage of this history by involvement in institutional and structural water organizations, land use planning, zoning and permitting, conflict resolution, economic planning a development.
+The State of New Mexico is home to the ancient acequia water culture, a growing market in water rights, and an expanding arena for testing other forms of water reallocation in the face of shortage and drought.
+Experts at the University take advantage of this setting through engagement in issues regarding institutional and structural water organizations, land use planning, zoning and permitting, conflict resolution, and economic planning and development.
 Professors regularly apply their research to on-the-ground problems.
-Because of the existence of large Hispanic and Native American communities (N.M. is home to 19 Pueblos and three tribes) UNM champions and effectively incorporates diversity at all levels of University life.
+Because of the presence of large Hispanic and Native American communities (N.M. is home to 19 Pueblos and three tribes) UNM champions and effectively incorporates diversity at all levels of University life.

-The mission of the Utton Center is to bring together in an impartial setting multidisciplinary expertise and use preventive diplomacy to assist stakeholders to create a shared vision, identify and gather facts and data, and agree to a sustainable management plan for natural resources, including water.
-In fulfilling its mission, some of the Center's projects include the drafting of a Model Interstate Water Compact to address traditional compact issues such as water allocation and water quality as well as issues not considered in existing compact, such as habitat for endangered species, river ecology, water for indigenous peoples, effects of drought and climate change, and adaptive management.
-The Utton Center has experience with local and regional issues, such as bringing together the public for input into regional water planning in the Middle Rio Grande using computer decision making modeling to test management scenarios.
-The Center is also providing a study to the Governor of the State of New Mexico to support the involvement of states along the U.S. Mexico border in water resource management.
-The Center regularly works with stakeholders of different political entities to harmonize and integrate regulatory requirements.
-It also brings together stakeholders with different cultural approaches to water to avoid conflict and better manage the resource.
+The mission of the Utton Center is to bring together in an impartial setting multidisciplinary expertise and to use preventive diplomacy to assist stakeholders to create a shared vision, identify and gather facts and data, and agree to a sustainable management plan for natural resources, including water.
+In fulfilling its mission, some of the Center's projects have included the drafting of a Model Interstate Water Compact to address traditional compact issues such as water allocation and water quality; as well as issues not considered in existing compacts, such as habitat for endangered species, river ecology, water for indigenous peoples, effects of drought and climate change, and adaptive management.
+The Utton Center has experience with local and regional issues, such as regional water planning in the Middle Rio Grande using computer decision making modeling to test management scenarios.
+The Center also conducted a study for the New Mexico Governor to support the involvement of states along the U.S. Mexico border in water resource management.
+The Center has worked with stakeholders of different political entities to harmonize and integrate regulatory requirements.
 Two of the three focus areas of the School of Law are natural resources/water and Native American rights.

 Southern Africa